phanumat/Documentation/getting-started/first-smartapp.rst

 - How to publish your SmartApp and install it on your mobile phone.
 - :strike:`How to achieve world domination, without even trying.`

-The SmartApp we will create will be relatively simple, but it will teach you a few core concepts of SmartThings, and get you familiar with the development process.
+The SmartApp we will create will be relatively simple, but it will teach you a few core concepts of PEA HiVE, and get you familiar with the development process.

 The purpose of the SmartApp we'll write is to turn a switch on when motion is detected, and turn it off when motion stops.